A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Simulation studies

 \section{Simulation studies}

-In this section, we evaluate the numerical performance of the proposed \texttt{ZITS} method.
-We begin by describing the data generation procedure in Section 5.1.
-In Section 5.2, we propose several initialization approaches for the model parameters.
-In Section 5.3, we study the numerical performance of various initialization approaches, and the accuracy of false-zero detection in one cell clusters.
-In section 5.4, we turn to study the advantages of false-zero imputation for clustering when multiple cell clusters appear.
+In this section, we investigate the finite-sample performance of the proposed \texttt{ZITS} estimator.
+We first describe the data generation procedure (Section~\ref{sim: date_generation}) and compare several initialization strategies for the non-convex likelihood optimization problem (Section~\ref{sim: initialization}).
+We then study the single-cluster setting (Section~\ref{sim: one_cluster}), evaluating the recovery of the parameter tensors and the performance of the proposed false-zero detection procedure as the number of observed cells increases.
+Finally, we examine the multi-cluster setting (Section~\ref{sim: multi_cluster}) by comparing the ability of different model outputs to recover the underlying cell populations.